uyuni-project/uyuni-rfc/accepted/0000-hub-online-synchronization.md

 On top of this, we should also provide an endpoint for peripherals to send status data needed by SCC (example of this is the minions registered and hardware information).
 Peripheral servers should send this data to the HUB instead of SCC, and the HUB server should consolidate it and send it to SCC.

-## Peripheral software channels creation
+## Peripheral organization mapping and software channel creation

-We need a mechanism to create the channels in the peripheral servers (vendor and CLM's) in the desired organization.
-The peripheral channel creation must be done automatically from the HUB server through an API.
-Since we are making special channel creation (defined next), those API methods should be available to server-to-server communication only.

-For each peripheral we should define the organization mapping between HUB organizations and peripheral ones, following the rules (similiar to what we have on ISSv1):
+On the hub side, for each peripheral we should define the organization mapping between HUB organizations and peripheral ones, following the rules (similar to what we have on ISSv1):
   - Each Hub organization can only be mapped to one peripheral organizations
   - Peripheral organization can receive data from one HUB organization, which is not mandatory to have the same identifier

 From the webUI we should be able to select which channels should be added to each peripheral (vendor or custom).
 This needed to be saved in a new database table on the HUB side.
 The vendor channels mapping are independent from the Organization Mapping.
 Customs channels need to be selected at a organization mapping level, since they are always attached to a organization.

+For channel creation we need a mechanism to create them in the peripheral servers (vendor and CLM's) in the desired organization.
+The peripheral channel creation must be done automatically from the HUB server through an API.
+Since we are making special channel creation (defined next), those API methods should be available to server-to-server communication only.
+To be able to present data on the HUB

 Steps needed to create the channels on peripheral:
    - In the HUB, generate authentication tokens to access the channel(s).
 Re-use the existing channel access table.